HPI-CH/CognitIDE/README.md

 CognitIDE integrates body sensor hardware to record physiological data while reading and interacting with code and generates code highlightings and heatmaps for assessment.
 It is available for IntelliJ-based IDEs with build numbers 221 to 222.
 Lab Streaming Layer (LSL) streams are supported.

+## Citing CognitIDE
+If you use this software and/or source code, please cite:
+Fabian Stolp, Malte Stellmacher, and Bert Arnrich.
+2024.
+CognitIDE: An IDE Plugin for Mapping Physiological Measurements to Source Code.
+In Companion Proceedings of the 32nd ACM International Conference on the Foundations of Software Engineering (FSE 2024).
+Association for Computing Machinery, New York, NY, USA, 592–596. https://doi.org/10.1145/3663529.3663805

 ## Installation

   Download the [latest release](https://github.com/HPI-CH/CognitIDE/releases) and install it manually using